LordDashMe/knowledge/DevOps/Test Coverage/Coveralls/Coveralls PHP.md

   on_failure: always
 ```

-- ```phpunit.xml.dist``` - Optional: you can add this to newer version of PHPUnit to avoid adding option in the phpunit cli command.
+"phpunit.xml.dist" (Optional: you can add this to newer version of PHPUnit to avoid adding option in the phpunit cli command.)

 ```xml
 <logging>